dreamportdev/Osdev-Notes/Build_Process/GNUMakefiles.md

 # Makefiles
-There's a million and one excellent resources on makefiles out there, so this article is less of a tutorial and more of a collection of interesting things.
+There's a million and one excellent resources on makefiles out there, so this section is less of a tutorial and more of a collection of interesting things.

 ## GNUMakefile vs Makefile
 There's multiple different make-like programs out there, a lot of them share a common base, usually the one specified in posix.
 GNU make also has a bunch of custom extensions it adds, which can be quite useful.
 These will render your makefiles only usable for gnu make, which is the most common version.
 So this is fine, but if you care about being fully portable between make versions, you'll have to avoid these.